 Bulbine Natalensis has been tested primarily in animals, and initial studies show that the stem of the plant can affect testosterone, luteinizing hormone (LH), which helps with the production of testosterone, follicle-stimulating hormone (FSH) and estrogen levels.
-Bulbine natalensis other benefits range from wound healing and sex drive to increased while blood cell counts and more.
+Other benefits range from wound healing and sex drive to increased while blood cell counts and more.

-The Bulbine natalensis plant has been used for centuries for traditional healing remedies.
+The plant has been used for centuries for traditional healing remedies.
 Bulbine natalensis also sometimes referred to as Rooiwortel (red root) due to the reddish color of its roots.
-Medicinally, the sap from Bulbine natalensis leaves is used in a similar way to Allow vera gel for topical use, in addition to the traditional use of the plant as an aphrodisiac and testosterone booster.
+Medicinally, the sap from the leaves is used in a similar way to aloe vera gel for topical use, in addition to the traditional use of the plant as an aphrodisiac and testosterone booster.

 Effects on the Body

-There is still more research that needs to be done on the impact of the Bulbine Natalensis in the body, and the precise mechanisms of how it affects the body have not yet been conclusively established.
-From preliminary research, the Bulbine natalensis plant is thought to act by:
+There is still more research that needs to be done on the impact of Bulbine natalensis in the body, and the precise mechanisms of how it affects the body have not yet been conclusively established.
+From preliminary research, the plant is thought to act by:

 - Increasing testosterone levels both in the testes and in the blood